contensis/image-api/cropping/exact-crop.md

+---
+description: The exact crop mode defines a region of the original image with a given width and height and coordinates where the crop should be started.
+---

 # Exact

 An exact crop defines a region of the original image with a given width and height and coordinates where the crop should be started.